+Doulas play a huge role in the movement to address maternal mortality, not only in Louisiana but across the nation.
+To reduce maternal health disparities and support this work, we need legislation that makes access to doulas and other maternal health services more abundant and equitable.
 YOU can also play a huge role in advocating for maternal health by speaking with your representatives and educating them about the importance of this issue.
-If you want to get involved, check out the directory below to find your legislators and information on how to contact them.
+If you want to get involved, check out the directory below to find your legislators and see if any of them are advancing bills related to maternal and child health, then use the information provided to contact them.

 To find out who your Louisiana and U.S. legislators are click here.